Kibalchish47/modelling-laminar-flow-python/README.md

 ### The Simulation User Interface — FlowPy_Input
 This section is shorter than the previous one — most of the heavy lifting has been done, we just need to make use of all the defined classes and functions to run the simulation now!

 As an example, inputs relevant to the Lid Cavity Test (at Reynolds Number=400) are entered in this tutorial.
 In this test, fluid is kept in a 2D box with three rigid walls and the fourth wall (or the lid) is moved at a uniform velocity.
-Once steady state is reached, statistics of the developed flow field can be compared to a benchmark.
+Once a steady state is reached, statistics of the developed flow field can be compared to a benchmark.

 ![Alt text](<Assets/Figure 2 Lid Cavity Problem set-up.png> "Figure 2: Lid Cavity Problem set-up")
 Figure 2: Lid Cavity Problem set-up
 #### FlowPy_Input.py Imports
-First, we import required modules and this now includes all the things that we have defined in FlowPy.py See FlowPy_Input.py (lines 1 to 6).
+First, we import the required modules and this now includes all the things that we have defined in FlowPy.py See FlowPy_Input.py (lines 1 to 6).
-#### Define spacial, temporal, physical and momentum parameters
+#### Define spatial, temporal, physical, and momentum parameters
 We begin by specifying input variables describing the domain and then creating a Space object with these variables.
 Next, the density and viscosity of the fluid are specified, and an object of the class Fluid is created.
 Third, we create Boundary objects to set velocity and pressure boundary conditions.